Scalable Group Secret Key Generation over Wireless Channels: Secret Key Generation

-As mentioned before, communication over the W-HMAC provides $U_j$ with the input information of the other users in the network.
-With $p_j$ and $\psi(y)$; $U_j$ can generate $S$ and use it with any algorithm for encryption and decryption processes.
-As long as the algorithm is secure, the only way for $E$ to obtain the secret key is to obtain signals correctly towards $U_j$ by being physically present close to $U_j$.
-However, obtaining the output of W-HMAC is not enough to construct $S$, since $E$ still needs the input of the $U_j$.
+Multiple access nature of the wireless channel makes passive attacks inevitable.
+In a passive attack scenario, the attacker illegally eavesdrops the channel and obtains legitimate information.
+For a key generation scheme, passive attacks present a critical vulnerability since they may lead to the leakage of the secret key.
+The danger of a passive attack is highly related to the attacker's channel capacity.
+Previously, we have proposed Attacker-1 and Attacker-2 models to investigate various scenarios.
+The Attacker-1 model considers a realistic scenario where Eve's location is close to the legitimate receiver and Eve can estimate the channel coefficients of the legitimate path with a small discrepancy.
+The Attacker-2 model presents a more challenging scenario where Eve can perfectly estimate the channel coefficients of the legitimate path without any error.
+The resistance of our model against these two models will be examined in the following discussion.

-Only solution for $E$ to obtain all the information to construct $S$ is the eavesdropping of at least 2 rounds of communications where minimum 2 users in $\mathcal{U}$ receive output sequentially from W-HMAC.
-In this case, $E$ receives the following expression from one sniffing,
+In the proposed model, communication over W-HMAC provides $n_j$ with the prime components of other nodes.
+After applying the \textit{post}-processing function, $n_j$ obtains these components from the received signal and multiplies it with its own prime component.
+Then, $n_j$ can use the obtained common information to generate secret key ($S$) and use it for any encryption and decryption processes.
+The only way for Eve to obtain the secret key is to obtain the prime components at the communication step by sniffing signals correctly towards $n_j$.
+However, for both attack scenarios, obtaining the output of W-HMAC is not simply sufficient to construct $S$, since Eve still needs the prime component of $n_j$.
+The only solution for Eve to obtain all the information (prime components) to construct $S$ is to eavesdrop at least 2 rounds of communications where minimum 2 nodes in $\mathcal{N}$ receive output sequentially from W-HMAC.